A world where every person has access to reliable and safe water and sanitation services.

 Water and sanitation infrastructure isn't just part of what we do, it is in our DNA.
-Born out of the American Water Works Association (AWWA), the largest nonprofit, scientific and educational association dedicated to managing and treating water, Water For People was established in 1991.
+Born out of the American Water Works Association (AWWA), Water For People was established in 1991.

 As our name suggests it all comes down to people.
 Our mission is about people and our work is for people.
 And the most important resource we have to succeed at our mission is the incredible people who work for, with and in conjunction with us.
 We’d like to thank all the volunteers, staff, board, field partners, funding partners, donors and strategic partners for their dedication, tenacity and selflessness in helping us work to solve the challenges of unsafe water and poor sanitation in the developing world.